MDTran/ExData_Plotting1/README.md

 ## Making Plots

-Please check for all of my R codes and my plots in the figure folder.
+To the grader : Please check for all of my R codes and my plots in the figure folder.
+Thank you.